This page is for Barry Allen, the second (and current) Flash.

 This was not the end of Barry Allen.
 He returned on three separate occasions to aid his nephew Wally West, helping him to deal with the worst days of his life.
 During the Infinite Crisis Allen, still residing in the Speed Force, entered into the regular universe along with other speedsters to combat Superboy Prime, dragging him into the Speed Force in attempt to cease his destructive rampage.
 Barry Allen was permanently resurrected during the Final Crisis, during which he was instrumental in bringing about the defeat of Darkseid.
 Unsure of why he is alive, Allen contemplates his duties in the universe.
 It is soon revealed that he is becoming the new Black Flash, and that his resurrection was part of the machinations of Professor Zoom.
 Zoom was also responsible for all the tragedy in Allen's life, including the murder of his mother.
 He was able to defeat Zoom with the help of the other Flashes and several other super teams.

-He was also briefly the host for the entity Parallax, but was able to escape with the help of Proselyte.
+He was briefly the host for the entity Parallax, but was able to escape with the help of Proselyte.

 Major Story Arcs